Andy Cowan: Career

-In 2017, Cowan received his first Marquis Who's Who in America.
+Cowan was a 2017 recipient of a Lifetime Achievement Award from Marquis Who's Who in America, and was doubly acknowledged in 2013 by the Writers Guild of America as a writer on the 101 Best Written TV Series, Cheers, Seinfeld.

 His memoir, Banging My Head Against the Wall: A Comedy Writer's Guide to Seeing Stars, with a foreword by Jay Leno, was released on June 28, 2018.
 Media interviews included KCAL-TV CBS Channel 9; Los Angeles; KTLA-TV Channel 5, Los Angeles; KABC Radio, Los Angeles; WGN Radio, Chicago; The Michael Smerconish Program, SiriusXM; Coast to Coast AM with George Noory; The Michael Harrison Interview and The Adam Carolla Show on PodcastOne; The Jim Bohannon Show; and First Light on Westwood One.
 Banging My Head Against the Wall: A Comedy Writer's Guide to Seeing Stars was acquired in 2019 by The National Comedy Center in Jamestown, New York.